Naval Medical Research Unit One: History

-In 1943, Naval Laboratory Research Unit-1 was renamed Naval Medical Research Unit No. 1 (NAMRU-1) to reflect is broader mission of field-based and not just lab-based research.
+In 1943, Naval Laboratory Research Unit-1 was renamed Naval Medical Research Unit No. 1 (NAMRU-1) to reflect its broader mission of field-based and not just lab-based research.
 In 1950 the lab was moved to the Naval Supply Center, Oakland.
-Following the start of the Korean War, the Navy became concerned about attacks on its forces by biological weapons and from 1952 to '55, the Navy asked Krueger to resign his position on the faculty of Berkeley and devote all his research to prevention of respiratory infections.
-Hence the Navy poured more resources into NAMRU-1 facilities, developing them into a preeminent world laboratory on respiratory routes of infection.
+Following the start of the Korean War, the Navy became concerned about attacks on its forces by biological weapons, and from 1952 to 1955, the Navy asked Krueger to resign his position on the faculty of Berkeley and devote all his research to the prevention of respiratory infections.

 NAMRU-1 was disestablished in 1974.